 Finger guards and a pair of gloves are a great way to help protect your digits from harm.
 These devices will ensure that you don’t get cut or broken by contact with objects in the roadway and can also provide adequate protection should you happen to run into something (or someone!) while riding an electric scooter.

 It happens sometimes that e-scooter riders are injured on their toes.
 This can happen when an electric scooter accident causes the rider to fall and lose contact with their feet, which then impacts on a hard surface below them instead of landing softly as it should have done in normal circumstances.

 To avoid these types of accidents you need to be careful about your footing while riding!
 When coming up on objects that might be in the way, make sure to stop and try to change course so that you avoid them without having any contact with your feet.

 The solution for toe accidents

 Toe guards are perfect at providing protection against impacting objects on the ground which could cause injury otherwise!
-These devices will absorb some of the impact by making it feel less hard than it should be.
+These devices will absorb some of the impacts by making it feel less hard than it should be.
 This will help you avoid any injury and speed up the process of recovery.